 This mark can resonate.
 During the Sengoku Era, multiple Demon Slayers had access to the Demon Slayer Mark; this also happened when the Hashiras, who have no direct association with the Sun Breathing Technique, managed to awaken their Demon Slayer Mark.

-The original mark is considered a catalyst and can spread to other Demon Slayers, but they have to meet the criteria through resonance.
+The original mark is considered a catalyst and can spread to other Demon Slayers, but they must meet the criteria through resonance.

 This ability marked Muzan Kibutsuji and the Twelve Kizuki’s fate.
-The Hashiras were able to resonate with Tanjiro’s marks and accessed skills, rivaling those of the Twelve Kizuki.
+The Hashiras could resonate with Tanjiro’s marks and accessed skills, rivaling the Twelve Kizuki.

 From the Sengoku Era, one user of the Demon Slayer Mark was Yoriichi Tsugikuni, the first Sun Breathing Technique user, and some swordsmen who belonged to the Demon Slayer Corps.